IlluminatePossibilities/TheGlobalVariables/README.md

 #### i.
 Processes

-Process descriptions, steps, and individual flow diagrams (as required) will be expanded at if this proposal endures its self into the semifinals, and afterwards refined significantly with stakeholder feedback rounds as required if selected past the semi-finals/finals.
+Process descriptions, steps, and individual flow diagrams (as required) will be expanded at if this proposal endures itself into the semifinals, and afterwards refined significantly with stakeholder feedback rounds as required if selected past the semi-finals/finals.

 #### ii.
 UI Wireframes

-User interface wireframes will be expanded at if this proposal endures its self into the semifinals, and afterwards refined significantly with stakeholder feedback rounds as required if selected past the semi-finals/finals.
+User interface wireframes will be expanded at if this proposal endures itself into the semifinals, and afterwards refined significantly with stakeholder feedback rounds as required if selected past the semi-finals/finals.

 #### iii.
 Editable/Markdown fields

-Editable/Markdown fields will be expanded at if this proposal endures its self past the semi-finals/finals.
+Editable/Markdown fields will be expanded at if this proposal endures itself past the semi-finals/finals.
 When the schema and data fields are created, we'll work with the stakeholders to define which fields require rich editing capabilities, and utilize visual markdown editors and viewers as much as possbile and where appropriate.

 ### g.
 Backlog

-The Backlog refinement and entries will begin if this proposal endures its self into the semifinals, with refinement at each stage into the and past the finals.
+The Backlog refinement and entries will begin if this proposal endures itself into the semifinals, with refinement at each stage into the and past the finals.

 #### i.
 Epics & Milestones